Windows 8/10/11 Install ISOs

 Use 0 – CHOOSE A PRODUCT KEY if you want to pick a .KEY file or specify your own product key .
 This will then allow you to choose which Edition you want to install (Home, Pro, Ultimate, etc.).

-At least one .KEY file must be present.
+At least one .KEY file must be present in the folder.

-The Product Keys are generic installation keys - they will not activate.
+The Product Keys in the E2B XML files are generic installation keys – they will not activate.
 You can enter your own Product Key after Windows has been installed.

 You can add your own .key files and .xml files to the menu folder and they will automatically be listed in the choice menu.
 You can add XML files or .KEY files with your own activation keys.
 You can delete any of the .key and .xml files that you don’t want to be listed in the menu.

 - ‘No key’ – this option may list all the versions in an ISO and allow you to pick one of them – however – depending on the ISO, it may not work!